 While hidden

-elements are not visible, they are also not accessible to assistive technologies like screen readers.
-If your goal is to visually hide content while keeping it accessible, consider using other techniques like aria-hidden
+elements are not visible, and they are also not accessible to assistive technologies like screen readers.
+If your goal is to visually hide content while keeping it accessible, consider using techniques like aria-hidden or offscreen CSS positioning instead.

 Conclusion